Bursary Policy

 How To Apply

-If you feel you would benefit from a bursary place, please send a short paragraph of information about your circumstances to Emma Boniwell on emma@writingwestmidlands.org.
+If you feel you would benefit from a bursary place, please either indicate your status on our registration form, or send a short paragraph of information about your circumstances to Emma Boniwell on emma@writingwestmidlands.org.
 We don’t require financial records nor any statement from a government agency but we will ask to see some form of proof of address of where you live or which school you attend (only required if you do not live in the West Midlands, but go to school in the West Midlands).

 We will never share your information and once we have made a decision and let you know either way, we will destroy your application and won’t share your bursary information with anyone else.